Doubling down on quality in half the time: Boat building with Chesapeake Yachts

 What are your overall thoughts on the positioner?

 The positioner has been really good.
-It’s been surprising to me how much better it has made everything…in terms of weld quality.
+It’s been surprising to me how much better it has made everything, in terms of weld quality.
 The guys work so much better than they did.
 They were so tired and ready to quit at three o’clock in the afternoon.
-Now, we’ve been here until 5 and 6 o’clock and don’t realize what time it is.
+Now, we’ve been here until five and six o’clock and don’t realize what time it is.

 If the boat is 64 feet by 16 feet wide and is about 20,0000 pounds on top of the cradle, the cradle itself weighs about 13,800 pounds.
 The deflection of the center on the cradle is about 15/16 with no load on the cradle.
 Once the boat is framed, it isn’t going anywhere until the deflection goes away.
 When we put the cradle beams together, we lasered the beams and one end was out only ten thousandths.
 At 70 feet, that wasn’t too bad.
 The engineering was done correctly, that’s for sure.